 Keep in mind that every aquarium leak starts from the inside of the tank.
 While you may be able to smear some silicone on the outside of the tank where the water is showing up, that won't stop the leak where it begins.
 Also, keep in mind that water can run a long way between the silicone and the glass in the tank seams before it finally appears outside the tank.

-At this point, you will probably want to move the fish and other critters in the tank to a temporary tank.
+At this point, you will probably want to move the fish and other critters in the aquarium to a temporary tank.

 - Acetone for cleaning the glass surface areas and your hands, later.